lyteword/chspurgeon-tod/volume-2/psalm-46.md

 **Verse 4.** *The city.* The church of God is like a city, 1.
 Because a city is a place of *security.* 2.
 A place of *society:* what one wants another supplies; they have mutual fellowship.
 3. A place of *unity,* that people may therein live in peace and concord.
 4. A place of *trade* and *traffic.* Here is the market of free grace: "Ho, every one that thirsteth, "etc. Here is the *pearl of great price* exposed for sale.
 5. A place of *freedom* and *liberty,* freedom from the guilt of sin, wrath of God, curse of the law, present evil world, bondage to Satan, etc., etc. 6.
 A place of *order* and *regularity;* it hath its constitutions and ordinances.
 7. A place of *rest,* and commodious to live in, and thus it is opposed to the wilderness.
 8. A place of *privileges.* 9.
 A place of *pomp* and *splendour;* there is the king, the court, the throne.
 10. A place of *pleasure* and *beauty;* Ps 48:2.—Ralph Erskine.

 **Verse 5.** *God is in the midst of her.* It is the real presence of Christ, and the supernatural power of his Spirit, which makes the church mighty to the conquest of souls.
-The church spreads because her *God is in the midst of her.* When at any time she has forgotten her dependence on the invisible intercession of her Head, and the gracious energy of his Spirit, she has found herself shorn of the locks of her great strength, and has become the laughing stock of the Philistines. *William Binnie, D.D.*
+The church spreads because her *God is in the midst of her.* When at any time she has forgotten her dependence on the invisible intercession of her Head, and the gracious energy of his Spirit, she has found herself shorn of the locks of her great strength, and has become the laughing stock of the Philistines. *William Binnie, D. D.*

 **Verse 5.** *God is in the midst of her,* etc. The enemies of the church may toss her as waves, but they shall not split her as rocks.
 She may be dipped in water as a *feather,* but shall not sink therein as *lead.* He that is a well of water within her to keep her from fainting, will also prove a wall of fire about her to preserve her from falling. *Tried* she may be, but *destroyed* she cannot be.
 Her foundation is the Rock of Ages, and her defence the everlasting Arms.
 It is only such fabrics as are bottomed upon the *sand,* that are overthrown by the *wind.* The adversaries of God's people will push at them as far as their horns will go, but when they have scoured them by persecution, as tarnished vessels, then God will throw such wisps into the fire. *William Secker.*